chervyakov-vladislav/nodejs2025Q2-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests without authorization.
+Script is for Home Library Service: Part 1-2

 ```
 npm run test